Winter 22/23 Is Live | Book with Confidence

 Le Grande Ourse - long standing french restaurant serving quality, traditional French cuisine

-Edelweiss - our current favorite, cosy in bad weather, great outside terrace when the sun is shining. highly recommended food
+Edelweiss - our favourite, cosy in bad weather, great outside terrace when the sun is shining, highly recommended food

 Le Trifollet - extremely popular, serving slope-side pizza

 La Folie Douce - located at the top of the La Daille lift.
-The live band, caberet acts and packed crowds party well into the night
+The live band, cabaret acts and packed crowds party well into the night

 Dick's Tea Bar - the go-to night club opens until 4am, queues start forming around midnight

 Saloon Bar - party atmosphere, popular with the seasonnaires

 From ice-driving in a BMW to dog sledding or winter walking; there's plenty to do off the slopes in Val d'Isère ski resort.
 There's a cinema for snowy days or evenings with children and a great leisure centre with two large pools, with one entry included in the cost of your lift pass.
 It's a fabulous place to be regardless of whether you're skiing or not, and there are plenty of restaurants in the town which are fantastic to visit throughout the day and evening.
 The après ski bars are also well located so that those not on skis can join the rest of the group easily.